 For out-of-town visitors, sukkahs were provided for those with debilitating conditions such as weakness, an infirmity or a pregnancy.
 Mangers or feeding troughs were provided for their animals, such as donkeys that they rode when coming to Jerusalem.
 So this would explain why Jesus was laid in a manger after He was born (Luke 2:7,12,16).

 Also, shepherds were tending their flocks by night at this time (Luke 2:8).
-They would not have been doing this during December, as the nights would have been too cold at that time of year.
+They would not have been doing this in late December (including on December 25), as the nights would have been too cold at that time of year.
 However, they still would have been doing this in late September to early October, when the Feast of Tabernacles was taking place.

 In the future, after Jesus returns to earth to rule and reign: